jostylr/role-dnd-hybrid/project.md

 ### Convert Skills

+NEW IDEA: Create a single (flat) object with keys `general:school:skill`, `general:school`, `general`.
+This allows us to know the associations and have non-unique names for either school or skill and yet still get there.
+We can also do direct lookups with this.

 This should parse the above and return an object of the form `General : School :  skill 1, skill 2, ...`